CNStanLee/myeie/001CourseWare/005ComputationalMethod/homework/assi2/README.md

 ---
 ## Credits

-This code was developed for purely academic purposes by XXXX (add github profile name) as part of the module .....
+This code was developed for purely academic purposes by CNStanLee as part of the module Computational Method.

-Resources:
-- XXXX
-- XXX